ethanfuerst/imdb-ratings-dashboard/README.md

 *ratings.csv* - .csv file with my ratings data.

+*ratings_clean.csv* - .csv file connected to the .twb

 *rating_vis.twb* - Tableau workbook where I can plan out how I want to visualize the data

 *.gitignore* - shows github what files to ignore when I commit my changes.